b3-exmo/b3-exmo.github.io/docs/Doctrines/Polygamy/Polygamy.md

 I remain baffled by the differentiation between *time and eternity* and just regular ol' *eternity*.
 Why.
 Are the two mutually exclusive?
 Does eternity, the notion of endless time, exist without time?
 How in the hell does that conundrum then translate to "commitments and relationships during this life"?
 Does this life not qualify as part of infinite time?
 I guess not, because somehow Joseph Smith will use that as an explanation for why plural marriage definitely doesn't imply anything else that marriage implies.

 [Footnote 25](https://www.churchofjesuschrist.org/study/manual/gospel-topics-essays/plural-marriage-in-kirtland-and-nauvoo?lang=eng#note25) at the end of the above excerpt reads "it is possible he fathered two or three children with plural wives."

+But... nah, Smith never did anything untoward.
+Please don't look at subsequent church prophets, though.

 &nbsp;